When was the last time you spent quality time away from your little darlings? Can’t remember? Then, this article is for you.

 In my experience, teens at that age can be quite mature and are very motivated to do a good job.
 They don’t have many options for earning income, after all.
 If their age makes you nervous, middle-schoolers who live close by can likely call on their parents for help if needed.

-If you aren’t sure whether a younger teen is up to it, invite them to act as a helper for a day so you can see how they interact with your children and whether they are capable of handling challenging behavior.
+If you aren’t sure whether a younger teen is up to it, invite him or her to act as a helper for a day so you can see how the teen interacts with your children and whether he or she is capable of handling challenging behavior.

 6. Barter for baby-sitting

 Another way to find low-cost baby-sitting is to barter with people you trust.
 If you don’t think you have anything to offer, how about these ideas?